uLoyd/fretboard-js/README.md

 // Fretboard init
 const fretboardInstance = new Fretboard({
   container: container, // Optional if fretboard's supposed to do only logical operations without displaying data
                         // otherwise required

   frets: 12,            // required, int - number of frets on each fretboard string

-    tuning: [             // optional, Sound[] - Sound class instances (Sound class can alternatively be initialized with static new Sound('E', 4),// class constructor Sound.frequencyConstructor(float) by passing frequency (Hz) as parameter new Sound('B', 3),// ie. Sound.frequencyConstructor(440) outputs a Sound instance containing sound A4. new Sound('G', 3),// Although optional without tuning no strings will be created and it will be useless, but the string new Sound('D', 3),// instances can be added directly to fretboardInstance.stringInstances array, or by method new Sound('A', 2),// fretboardInstance.addString(new Sound('A', 2), true, true) after initialization new Sound('E', 2)
+  tuning: [             // optional, Sound[] - Sound class instances (Sound class can alternatively be initialized with static
+    new Sound('E', 4),// class constructor Sound.frequencyConstructor(float) by passing frequency (Hz) as parameter new Sound('B', 3),// ie. Sound.frequencyConstructor(440) outputs a Sound instance containing sound A4. new Sound('G', 3),// Although optional without tuning no strings will be created and it will be useless, but the string new Sound('D', 3),// instances can be added directly to fretboardInstance.stringInstances array, or by method new Sound('A', 2),// fretboardInstance.addString(new Sound('A', 2), true, true) after initialization new Sound('E', 2)
   ],

   octaveRange: { // optional, Object - contains two values from which will be created array of possible octaves to be set
     min: 1,    // ranging from min property value to max property value.
 If object is not defined 4th octave will be fixed
     max: 2     // for every sound in the tuning
-    }
+  },

-    onTuningChangeEvt: (evt, lane) => {} // optional, callback - called on event of tuning change if allowTuningChange value
+  onTuningChangeEvt: (evt, lane) => {},// optional, callback - called on event of tuning change if allowTuningChange value
                                        // was set to true.
 It receives
                                        // - event object
                                        // - StringLane instance on which the tuning has been changed
                                        // If callback is not passed than tuning will be "fixed"
                                        // otherwise it will be created as dropdown with options being all the sounds

-    onOctaveChangeEvt: (evt, lane) => {} // optional, callback - called on event of octave change if allowTuningChange value
+  onOctaveChangeEvt: (evt, lane) => {},// optional, callback - called on event of octave change if allowTuningChange value
                                        // was set to true.
 It receives:
                                        // - event object
                                        // - StringLane instance on which the octave has been changed
                                        // If callback is not passed than tuning will be "fixed"
                                        // otherwise it will be created as dropdown with options being

-    fretsClick: (tuning, fretSound, marked, evt) => {} // optional, callback - called on event of fret click.
+  fretsClick: (tuning, fretSound, marked, evt) => {},// optional, callback - called on event of fret click.
 It recieves:
                                                      // - tuning, Sound - Sound instance of the string to which the fret belongs
                                                      // - fretSound, Sound - Sound instance of the sound on clicked fretboard
                                                      // ie. clicking 5th fret of string in E2 tuning it will contain A2 sound
                                                      // - marked, boolean - true if the Note was present on the fret during
                                                      // the click event
                                                      // - event object

   emptyStringClasses: [], // optional, String[] (default = ['col', 'd-flex', 'justify-content-center'])
                           // As the empty guitar string is represented as the fret with index 0 it can be styled separately.
                           // All default css classes are from bootstrap.

   fretElemClasses: [],    // optional, String[] (default = ['col', 'fret_place', 'd-flex', 'justify-content-center'])
                           // Same situation as with emptyStringClasses plus additional 'fret_place' class let's add any
                           // additional rules without need to change the default value most of the time

   noteElemClasses: [],    // optional, String[] (default = ['rounded', 'col', 'p-1', 'fret_mark'])
                           // Same situation but for Notes (the marks on frets) with additional class fret_mark

   stringLaneElemClasses: {// All css classes related to StringLane goes here
     lane: [],           // optional, String[] (default = ['row', 'bg-dark', 'fret_lane'])
                         // Css classes related to the lane itself that contains all the frets, tuning and octave elements
                         // with additional fret_lane class

     option: [],         // optional, String[] (default = [])
                         // Css classes related to octave and tuning dropdowns in case either allowTuningChange
                         // or allowOctaveChange were set to true

     tuningFixed: [],    // optional, String[] (default = ['col', 'bg-success', 'fixed_tuning'])
                         // If tuning wasn't set to true here should go css classes responsible for it

     octaveFixed: []     // optional, String[] (default = ['col', 'bg-info', 'fixed_tuning'])
                         // If octave wasn't set to true here should go css classes responsible for it as well },

-    namingConvention: (sound) => {} // optional, callback - called every time a method responsible for creating
+  namingConvention: (sound) => {} // optional, callback [default = (sound) => sound.sound + sound.octave;]
+                                  // - called every time a method responsible for creating
                                   // a DOM element from a Note class creating a "mark" on a fret
                                   // Receives:
                                   // sound, Sound instance - sound on the fret that's currently supposed to be marked
                                   // Returns:
                                   // String - text that will be displayed on the mark });
 ```